Confirm-Solutions/confirmasaurus/cloud/README.md

 Actually launching some infrastructure-as-code.

-1. Go into the `cloud/` folder (everything terraform-related will probably need to be run from this folder).
+1. Go into the `cloud/devinstance` folder (everything terraform-related will probably need to be run from this folder).
 2. Run `terraform init`.
 This will initialize your terraform state.
 Terraform will track the state of remote resources.
 3. Then, `terraform workspace new name_your_workspace`.
 This will create a private workspace so that your resources don't have name conflicts with other folks.
 4. Then, `terraform apply`.
 This launches the EC2 instance and supporting infra.
 Go take a look at the AWS console and see your instance.
 The instance will automatically install docker as specified by `main.tf` and `init_amzn_linux.sh`.
-5. From the `cloud/` folder and run `./connect.sh`.
+5. From the `cloud/devinstance` folder and run `./connect.sh`.
 This simple script grabs the public DNS/IP of the EC2 instance and then connects to it using ssh-agent forwarding so that all your local ssh keys are still available.
 Agent forwarding is useful for GitHub access and AWS CLI access.
 6. Congratulations, you've launched an EC2 instance!
 At this point, you can either destroy the instance or go to another section and make use of the instance.
 7. Run `terraform destroy` to destroy your instance and supporting infrastructure.

+Go to the [VSCode Remote-Containers](#using-vscode-remote-containers) section to start a development instance.
+Or [launch a non-interactive job](#launching-a-non-interactive-job).

+## Our data on AWS

+We have some S3 Buckets.
+These contain various important data:

+- `imprint-dump` - each subfolder here should contain the output of a model run.
+- `aws-cloudtrail-logs-644171722153-2d03f9cb` - AWS access/management logs of everything we've done.
+- `s3-access-logs-111222` - S3 access logs

 ## Using VSCode Remote-Containers